igrigorik/agent/README.md

     p c.receive # => 2

 # Example: Multi-channel selector
 A "select" statement chooses which of a set of possible communications will proceed.
 It looks similar to a "switch" statement but with the cases all referring to communication operations.
-Select will block until one of the channels becomes available
+Select will block until one of the channels becomes available:

     cw = Agent::Channel.new(:name => "select-write", :type => Integer, :size => 1)
     cr = Agent::Channel.new(:name => "select-read",  :type => Integer, :size => 1)

     select do |s|
       s.case(cr, :receive) { |c| c.receive }
       s.case(cw, :send)    { |c| c.send 3  }
+      s.default            { puts :default }
     end

+In example above, cr is currently unavailable to read from (since its empty), but cw is ready for writing.
+Hence, select will immediately choose the cw case and execute that code block.
+If both channels were unavailable for immediate processing, then the default block would fire.
+If you omit the default block, and both channels are unavailable then select will wait until one of the channels is ready and execute your code at that time.

 # Go & π-calculus: Background & Motivation